What Is IDX Real Estate?

 What Are the Different Internet Data Exchange Technologies?

 There are four main IDX technologies: IDX Framing, FTP, RETS, and RESO Web API.
-Each of these technologies uses a unique method to access an MLS and import listings, and each has is strengths and weaknesses.
+Each of these technologies uses a unique method to access an MLS and import listings, and each has its strengths and weaknesses.

 IDX Framing